China calls US 'main instigator' of Ukraine crisis - ExBulletin

 In the interview, Zhang said that China-Russia relations have entered “the best period in history, characterized by the highest level of mutual trust, the highest degree of interaction and the greatest strategic importance.” .

-He railed against US House of Representatives Speaker Nancy Pelosi’s visit last week to self-governing Taiwan, which China claims as its own, and said the US was trying to apply the same tactic in Ukraine and Taiwan to “revive a cold war mentality, contain China”. and Russia, and provoke great power rivalry and confrontation”.
+He railed against US House of Representatives Speaker Nancy Pelosi’s visit last week to self-governing Taiwan, which China claims as its own, and said the US was trying to apply the same tactics in Ukraine and Taiwan to “revive a cold war mentality, contain China”. and Russia, and provoke great power rivalries and clashes”.

-“Non-intervention in internal affairs is the most fundamental principle of maintaining peace and stability in our world,” Zhang said, applying the principle to criticize Washington’s Taiwan policy, but not the invasion. of Ukraine by Russia.
+“Non-intervention in internal affairs is the most fundamental principle of maintaining peace and stability in our world,” Zhang said, applying the principle to criticize Washington’s Taiwan policy but not the invasion of China.
+Ukraine by Russia.

 Russia calls the invasion a “special military operation” and says it was necessary not only to maintain its own security, but also to protect Russian speakers from persecution.